 Lastly, wind the overhand knot by pulling the mainline.
 Now create a tight knot at the lure.

 How To String A Fishing Rod Equipment That You Need

-A fishing rod is a slim and flexible long pole where the fishing line with a hook at the end is attached.
+A fishing rod is a thin and flexible long rod to which a fishing line is attached with a hook at the end.
 The length of the rod can be from 2 feet to 50 feet.
-It is usually made from carbon fiber or fiberglass.
-The type of rod you would choose will have to depend on the type of fish you want to catch.
+It is usually made of carbon fiber or fiberglass.
+The type of rod you choose will depend on the type of fish you want to catch.

-A fishing reel is the cranking reel attached to a fishing rod that is used in winding and stowing fishing lines.
-Different types of fishing reels are found in the market.
-All of them have unique perks and cons.
-There are Bait-casting reels, Spin-casting reels, Spinning reels, Fly reels.
+A fishing reel is a crank winch attached to a fishing rod that is used in reeling and stowing lines.
+Different types of fishing reels can be found in the market.
+All have unique advantages and disadvantages.
+There are bait casting reels, spin casting reels, spinning reels, fly fishing reels.

-A Fishing line is a cord that is used for angling.
-It is usually a long and thin string that can vary in materials.
-However, most modern lines are made from braided polymers, nylon, or silk.
+A fishing line is a line that is used for fishing.
+It is usually a long and thin string, which can vary in material.
+However, most modern lines are made of braided polymers, nylon or silk.
 There are three types of fishing lines.
-One is braided, the other one is monofilament and the last one is fluorocarbon line.
-Anglers choose to depend on their weight, durability, and overall like capacity.
+One is braided, the other is monofilament and the last is fluorocarbon line.

-There are some tools with are used to attract fish.
-If you only use a simple hook, it might be more difficult to catch a fish.
-However, you can use live fish, worms, leeches, or an artificial lure that mimics your targeted fish’s movement.
+Some tools are used to attract fish.
+If you only use a simple hook, it can be more difficult to catch a fish.
+However, you can use live fish, worms, leeches or artificial bait that mimics the movement of your target fish.

 How To String Different Types Of Reels

 We previously mentioned the different types of Reels.
 Now let’s discuss more these different types of Reels and how to string them.

 Spin-casting reels are very popular due to their ease of use.
 You can handle spin-casting reels quite easily.
 It is therefore very popular among new anglers.